Distance Learning for ELLs: Colorín Colorado Guide

 - Partnering with Immigrant Families During COVID-19: Lessons Learned from a Community School

-Join Lydia Breiseth of Colorín Colorado, Kristina Robertson, Alonso Jaque-Pino and Share My Lesson for a session on the possible steps for reopening our schools.
+Join Lydia Breiseth of Colorín Colorado, Kristina Robertson, Alonso Jaque-Pino and Share My Lesson for a session on reopening schools with hybrid and in-person learning.

 Kristina Robertson of the Roseville School District; Glenda Gúzman Macal, Fort Bend AFT, TX and Katherine Kurjakovic from the United Federation of Teachers in NY for the continued discussion on the challenges of distance learning during the Coronavirus pandemic.